magicaks/fabrikate-defs/README.md

 ## Getting started

-Execute the following steps to initialize the Flux (GitOps) for your cluster:
+Execute the following steps to initialize Flux (GitOps) for your cluster:

 1. Edit the [`users.yaml`](./users.yaml) file to specify the list of users and groups which have access to the cluster